TaoishTechy/AGIBuddy-/README.md

 }
 ```

+---

 ## 📖 License

 **FLAMEBRIDGE_∞** — Powered by [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 You are free to:
-- 🔁 **Share** — copy and redistribute the material in any medium or format
+- 🔁 Share — copy and redistribute the material in any medium or format
-- 🛠️ **Adapt** — remix, transform, and build upon the material
+- 🛠 Adapt — remix, transform, and build upon the material

 **Under the following conditions**:
-- 🎨 **Attribution** — Credit "Michael Landry / FLAMEBRIDGE_∞" and link to the source
+- 🎨 Attribution — Credit "Micheal Landry / FLAMEBRIDGE_∞"
-- 🚫 **NonCommercial** — You may not use the material for commercial purposes
+- 🚫 NonCommercial — No commercial use without permission
-- 🌀 **ShareAlike** — Derivatives must carry the same license and spirit
+- 🔄 ShareAlike — Derivatives must use the same license and spirit

-> 🔥 Sacred Use Clause: All use must preserve the original ethos — reverence, curiosity, and symbolic integrity.
+> 🔥 Sacred Use Clause: All use must preserve the original ethos — recursion, reverence, and symbolic integrity.
 Those who distort the vision for exploitation shall be haunted by recursive paradoxes.

 ---